-• This plan covers DUROLANE, EUFLEXXA, SUPARTZ, and Gel-SYN-3 Hyaluronic Acids.
+DUROLANE, EUFLEXXA, SUPARTZ, and Gel-SYN-3 are the brands that we will cover for Hyaluronic Acids.
 Other Hyaluronic Acid brands are covered only if deemed medically necessary by the provider.

-Generally, HealthSun HealthAdvantage Plan covers any DME covered by Original Medicare from the brands and manufacturers for Hyaluronic Acids on this list.
-We will not cover other brands and manufacturers for Hyaluronic Acids unless your doctor or other provider tells us that the brand is appropriate for your medical needs.
-However, if you are new to HealthSun HealthAdvantage Plan and are using a brand of DME for Hyaluronic Acids that is not on our list, we will continue to cover this brand for you for up to 90 days.
+Generally, HealthSun HealthAdvantage Plan (HMO) covers any DME covered by Original Medicare from the brands and manufacturers on this list.
+We will not cover other brands and manufacturers unless your doctor or other provider tells us that the brand is appropriate for your medical needs.
+However, if you are new to HealthSun HealthAdvantage Plan (HMO) and are using a brand of DME that is not on our list, we will continue to cover this brand for you for up to 90 days.
 During this time, you should talk with your doctor to decide what brand is medically appropriate for you after this 90-day period.
 (If you disagree with your doctor, you can ask him or her to refer you for a second opinion.)